 Each report is normally available just after the end of the following month.

 Financial Management Policy Statements

-The City's financial policy guidance is set by Resolution.
-On June 5, 2018, City Council approved Resolution 18-18 adopting the revised Financial Management Policy Statements after months of discussion and revision.
+The City’s financial policy guidance is set by Resolution.
+On June 2, 2020, City Council approved Resolution 20-16 adopting the revised Financial Management Policy Statements after several months of discussion with the City Council.